-Investor firmly believes that focus on sustainability is critical and that it offers attractive opportunities.
-Companies that are best-in-class when it comes to operating in a sustainable way will be able to provide superior products and services and recruit the best employees, thereby outperforming their competitors longer-term.
+Investor has a long tradition of being a responsible owner, company and employer, and firmly believes that sustainability is a prerequisite for creating long-term value.
+Companies that are best-in-class when it comes to operating in a sustainable way, will be able to provide superior products and services, and recruit the best employees, thereby outperforming competitors long-term.

 Guidelines and policies